Jammer Mitigation in Absorptive RIS-Assisted Uplink NOMA: Introduction

 \subsection{Related Works}

 Several recent works have studied the use of RIS in NOMA applications.
 For example, an RIS-assisted NOMA system was investigated in \cite{b19} to achieve a tradeoff between sum rate and power consumption.
-The results indicate that RIS-assisted NOMA can achieve better energy efficiency performance than the OMA scheme.
-In \cite{b20}, joint power allocation, hybrid beamforming, and phase shift optimization for downlink multi-user RIS-assisted mm-wave-NOMA was designed to maximize the sum rate using alternating manifold optimization (AMO) and successive convex approximation (SCA) methods.
-The analytical results reveal that the achievable sum rate was significantly improved by employing optimized RIS phase shifts.
+In \cite{b20}, joint power allocation, hybrid beamforming, and phase shift optimization for downlink multi-user RIS-assisted mm-wave NOMA was designed to maximize the sum rate using alternating manifold optimization (AMO) and successive convex approximation (SCA) methods.
 In \cite{b21}, the maximum sum rate achieved by optimizing the RIS phase shifts subject to the user power constraints was studied for NOMA.
-The results show that the proposed approaches improve spectral efficiency through the use of different power levels.
-In \cite{b22}, NOMA was implemented in a multi-cell scenario assisted by multiple RIS to minimize the transmit power in the uplink.
-The results demonstrate that inter-group interference cancellation in NOMA, with the help of multi-reflection RIS, achieves lower total transmit power.
+In \cite{b22}, NOMA was implemented in a multi-cell scenario assisted by multiple RISs to minimize the transmit power in the uplink.
 An RIS-aided multi-unmanned aerial vehicle (UAV) system with NOMA was studied in \cite{b23}, with the goal of minimizing the system's power consumption.
-The simulation results demonstrate that combining RIS with multi-UAV-assisted NOMA networks significantly reduces the total power consumption.
 In \cite{b24}, RIS-aided multi-cell NOMA was shown to improve the coverage probability using stochastic geometry methods and two different channel models.
-The analytical results show that increasing the number of RIS elements can improve performance and provide extra flexibility for NOMA decoding orders.
 Furthermore, many other research problems in the context of RIS-assisted NOMA have been studied using different optimization methods in \cite{b25}, \cite{b26}.